CDH-Studio/I-Talent/README.md

 - [Docker Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker)
 - [Git Lens Extension](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens)

+**NOTE: If you are setting up I-Talent outside of Docker, skip Steps 2-4 and scroll down to the _Non-Docker Setup_ section.**

 ## Step 2: Install Docker

 Docker helps standardize the development environment independent of the developer's OS.
 This gives us the flexibility to support Windows, Mac, and Linux.
 As we advance, we will highlight the steps to set up the project for windows and Mac but the steps should be similar for Linux.